himanshumangal09/Sentiment-Analysis-on-AWS/README.md

 # SageMaker Deployment Project

 The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
-This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.

-Please see the [README](https://github.com/himanshumangal09/sagemaker-deployment/tree/master/README.md) in the root directory for instructions on setting up a SageMaker notebook and downloading the project files (as well as the other notebooks).
+This project built with SageMaker using XGBoost.I built a positive - negative Sentiment   classifier on AWS Sagemaker.I made a web page that interacts with deployed endpoints and gives the output using AWS Lambda.